 Another tip is not to cook on too low or too high heat.
 When you cook on high heat, the vendakkai will get burned.
 And if you cook on low heat, then it will not turn lightly crisp as desired.
 Just cook on perfect medium heat.

 You can even add any kind of ingredient for tempering.
 If you really like to add a good crunch to your vendakkai poriyal, you can add chana dal, peanuts, cashew nuts etc. They will not only give a good crunch but also enhance the flavor of your vendakkai poriyal.

-So let’s get started with the vendakkai poriyal, bhindi stir fry, ladies finger stir fry
+So let’s get started with the vendakkai poriyal, bhindi stir fry, Indian okra recipe

 - 1/2 tsp mustard seeds

 - 2 - 3 dry whole red chili

 - 2 sprigs of curry leaves